zImmortal333/SC1015_WWH_Mini_Project/README.md

 ![image](https://github.com/zImmortal333/SC1015_WWH_Mini_Project/blob/Images/Country.png)
 From this, we can see that **Malaysia** has the highest number of fraudulent job postings among all countries.
 ## Conclusion from the Exploratory Data Analysis
 Required_Experience is removed because most of the data falls under the 'not applicable' category, which means no requirement for experience.
-We also dropped Industry and Function because there are a noticeable amount of missing values.
+We also dropped Industry and Function because there is a lot data with only one data point.
 We listed out useful variables and unuseful variables:

 **Useful:**
 - telecommuting
 - has_company_logo